CQC We Statement

 Necessary and proportionate: When taking decisions about what information to share, you should consider how much information you need to release.
-The Data Protection Act 1998 requires you to consider the impact of disclosing information on the information subject and any third parties.
+The Data Protection Act 2018 and the UK General Data Protection Regulations require you to consider the impact of disclosing information on the information subject and any third parties.
 Any information shared must be proportionate to the need and level of risk.

 Relevant: Only information that is relevant to the purposes should be shared with those who need it.
 This allows others to do their job effectively and make sound decisions.